-All students must decide whether to study Combined Science (double award GCSE) or take Separate Sciences, a course which allows students to gain three separate GCSE grades, one each in Physics, Chemistry and Biology.
+All students must decide whether to study Combined Science (worth 2 GCSEs) or take Separate Sciences, a course which allows students to gain three separate GCSE grades, one each in Physics, Chemistry and Biology.
 Students study some of the cross-over content for both of these courses in the Spring and Summer terms of Year 9.